News & Opinion

 What do we mean by design?

-Design doesn’t just mean slick visuals, it means designing the behind-the-scenes processes that make the system work for the customer, for the agent and for the business.
+Design doesn’t just mean slick visuals, it means designing the behind-the-scenes processes that make the system work for the customer, the agent and the business.
 To make every action relevant, timely, informed and of value.

 The problem with some digital technology is that it doesn’t make things better, it only changes the nature of the action.
 Technology has so much more to offer when it isn’t designed to be an end unto itself.